 Mary had to make a long trip (around 70 miles) when she was heavily pregnant.
 The Bible doesn’t mention a donkey and so we don’t really know if there was one, if she walked or if perhaps there was a cart.
-What we do know is that the journey would have taken a few days and that it must have been discouraging for Mary to be forced to travel so far.
+What we do know is that the journey would have taken a few days and that it must have been deeply upsetting for Mary to be forced to travel so far.

 Joseph and Mary traveled to Bethlehem where Joseph’s family was from and yet no relative was willing to take them in and so Mary gives birth in the place where the animals are kept.
-Jesus is born in absolute squalor and poverty.
+Jesus is born in absolute squalor and poverty!

 Mary, Joseph and Jesus became refugees as they were forced to flee their homeland for fear of their lives after Herod started to slaughter baby boys.